-People do not need to have an intrinsic artistic ability, or a special talent, to participate in art therapy.
-People of all ages can benefit from it.
-Art therapy can either be creating or viewing other artworks.
+People do not need to have an intrinsic artistic ability or a special talent to participate in art therapy.
+All age groups can benefit from it.
+Art therapy can involve either creating or viewing artworks.
 Participants are allowed to use their preferred art media and work at their own pace without the fear of being judged.
-Some research suggests that the arts play an important part in boosting mental health.
+Some research suggests that the arts play an important role in boosting mental health.